Rif War: Origins

-Spain, 13 kilometers across the Straits of Gibraltar from Africa, claimed influence over the Morocco region at the Berlin Conference (1884–1885).
+Spain, 13 km across the Strait of Gibraltar from Africa, claimed influence over the Morocco region at the Berlin Conference (1884–1885).
 By the early 20th century, Morocco was divided into protectorates ruled by France and Spain.
-The Rif region had been assigned to Spain, but given that the Sultans of Morocco had been unable to exert control over the region, Spanish sovereignty over the Rif was strictly de jure, existing only in the text of the General Act of the Berlin Conference on West Africa, to which the Riffians, who had de facto control of the land were not a party.
+The Rif region had been assigned to Spain, but given that the sultans of Morocco had been unable to exert control over the region, Spanish sovereignty over the Rif was strictly de jure, existing only in the text of the General Act of the Berlin Conference on West Africa, to which the Riffians, who had de facto control of the land were not a party.
 For centuries, the Berber tribes of the Rif had fought off any attempt of outsiders to impose control on them.
 While the Rif mountains were visible to Europeans from ships in the Mediterranean Sea, Europeans had rarely, if ever, ventured into the area.
 Walter Burton Harris, the Morocco correspondent for The Times, who covered the war, wrote that as late as 1912 only "one or two Europeans had been able to visit the cedar forests that lie south of Fez.
-A few had traveled in the southern Atlas and pushed on into the Sus...and that was almost all".
+A few had travelled in the southern Atlas and pushed on into the Sus...and that was almost all".
 As Harris wrote, the Berbers "were often as inhospitable to the Arab as they were to the foreigner", and generally killed any outsiders who ventured into their territory.